 Infectious bronchitis is a virus, it’s the most contagious poultry disease, and it spreads rapidly.
 It’s transmitted by contact with infected birds, contact with contaminated equipment, and can travel over 1000 yards through the air.
 The disease will infect a flock within 48 hours, and those birds that survive usually recover within 2 to 3 weeks.

 Gasping, coughing and sneezing are symptoms displayed by birds with infectious bronchitis.
 There is typically a significant drop in egg production, and those eggs that are laid may have soft, ridged, wrinkled, or non-existent shells.

 For awhile we were in denial about the chickens having infectious bronchitis, thinking it was winter, they were molting, etc. However, when one of the Golden Buffs produced a “wrinkled” egg (see picture below – it’s a classic symptom of IB), we finally accepted that the new chickens brought disease to the flock.

 Long Term Symptoms

 Infectious bronchitis damages the reproductive organs of mature chickens, so although they may return to production six to eight weeks after contracting the disease, they may never produce well again.
 In the case of the Golden Buffs, they were about two years old and producing well.
-After getting IB, they were seldom able to produce an egg with a shell, and one hen had the difficulty with a prolapsed vent (see Chicken Emergency).
+After getting IB, they were seldom able to produce an egg with a shell, and one hen had the difficulty with a prolapsed vent (see Curing A Prolapsed Chicken Vent).

 Preventing Infectious Bronchitis